 Reference sources were available and the pharmacy could also access up-to-date information on the internet.
 Computers were positioned so that no information could be seen by members of the public and phone calls were taken away from public areas.
-Dispensed prescriptions were stored in a retrieval system on shelves with opaque fronts with no details visible to people waiting.
+Dispensed prescriptions were stored in a retrieval system in a cabinet with opaque fronts.
+People waiting in the pharmacy could not see anyone else's private information.